HOME

 Abrupt-onset neck pain:

 Abrupt-onset neck pain can develop as a result of an accident and includes rear-impact or side-impact whiplash.
 Abrupt-onset neck pain can also follow surgery.
 If you have been in an accident within the past nine months, you must obtain x-rays to exclude the possibility of a neck fracture.
 If your x-rays are negative, you must be cleared by your physician for physical therapy before beginning Tandem Point therapy.
 Also, please wait until all inflammation has disappeared.
 If you must take anti-inflammatory medication 24 hours a day, you are not ready for Tandem Point therapy.
 Please do not take anti-inflammatory medication on the day of your appointment.
 You may require more than three sessions of Tandem Point therapy if your accident occurred more than 15 years ago.
 Usually physical therapy is covered by your insurance, while Tandem Point therapy is usually not covered, and therefore clients are encouraged to at least try physical therapy before trying Tandem Point therapy.
 In addition to physical therapy, complementary approaches include acupuncture and the nightly use of a liniment such as White Flower Analgesic Balm, Tiger Balm, or Po-Sum-On Oil.
-White Flower Analgesic Balm is available on the Internet from many different suppliers.
+White Flower Analgesic Balm is available for sale at Rena Margulis's Haddonfield office.

 Neck torsion syndrome: